Dunkmania101/Dunkmania101.github.io/_posts/2021-9-3-SaoirseProgress.md

 tags: [Saoirse]
 ---

 Hello again!
-This is post 2 on the development progress of my Saoirse (pronounced "Ser-Sha") game.
+This is post 2 on the development progress of my Saoirse (pronounced "Seer-Sha") game.

 Here's a quick summary of what I've done since the last post:
     1. I've changed how the registry stores objects.
 Previously, it would store a pair consisting of an identifier and the object itself.
 Now, the object part has been replaced with a function that returns that object.